wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-overview.md

 ## Web Apps Concepts ##

 - **Web Apps Gallery** - Select from an ever-growing list of existing web application templates.
 Leverage the best of the OSS app community with one-click installation of packages such as Wordpress, Joomla and Drupal.
-Get your application development process start right by leveraging frameworks like .NET MVC, Django and CakePHP.
+Get your application development process started right by leveraging frameworks like .NET MVC, Django and CakePHP.
 - **Auto Scaling** - Web Apps enables you to quickly scale-up or out to handle any incoming customer load.
 Manually select the number and size of VMs or set up auto-scaling to scale your servers based on load or schedule.
 - **Continuous Integration** - Set up continuous integration and deployment workflows with VSO, GitHub, TeamCity, Hudson or BitBucket – enabling you to automatically build, test and deploy your web app on each successful code check-in or integration tests.
 - **Deployment Slots** - Implement [Staged Deployment] [Slots] to verify your code in a pre-production environment which is identical to your production web app in Azure Websites.
 When satisfied, release a new version of your App with zero downtime by performing a swap operation.